 Cole Valley bistro Zazie is an enchanting neighborhood hot spot that draws crowds with its weekend brunch menu and convivial ambience.
 The restaurant’s warm, inviting vibes extend to the friendly staff members, who make everyone feel welcome.
 Try to nab a table out on the secret patio, and prepare to get a taste of old San Francisco.

 Miguel Guzman, the lead cook at Zazie, keeps the menu exciting by continually updating it with new French-inspired dishes.
 But one of the must-try items includes the California Dungeness crab eggs Benedict with lemon hollandaise sauce and home fries.
 The Tahitian-style French toast is another standout, featuring brioche bread stuffed with caramelized bananas and walnuts.
-Between the appetizing food, stellar service, and charming city views, you’ll soon understand why Zazie is among the best brunch spots in San Francisco.
+Between the appetizing food, stellar service, and charming city views, you’ll soon understand why Zazie has a reputation for serving one of the best brunches in San Francisco.

 Location: 1098 Jackson Street